Minimum energy efficiency standards

 The Homes Act

-The Homes Act was brought in to make sure that rented homes are safe and healthy and free from things that could cause serious harm.
+The Homes (Fitness for Human Habitation) Act 2018 was brought in to make sure that rented homes are safe and healthy and free from things that could cause serious harm.
 Where this is not the case, tenants can take their landlord to court under the Homes Act and the court can make the landlord carry out repairs.
 The court can also make the landlord pay compensation to the tenant.

 Electrical safety regulations came in on 1 June 2020 and require landlords to have the electrical installations in their properties inspected and tested by a qualified and competent person at least every 5 years.
 Landlords have to provide a copy of the electrical safety report to their tenants, and to their local authority when requested.